 Requirements for the English Major

 One course each selected from ENG 310-339.
 340-369, 370-399 (One of these courses must be a seminar taken during the junior year and numbered 330-339, 360-369, or 390-399);

 for the English Minor

 among ENG 210, 220, 230, and either 301 or 302;

 Two 300-level ENG courses numbered 303 or higher.

 Requirements for the

 Four creative writing courses,

 writing courses approved by the English program.
-ENG 240 and 280 may be
+CRW 240 and 280 may be

 repeated for credit toward the minor;